richardr1126/bsky-sentiment-web/README.md

 Top navigation bar with:
 - Brand logo and title
-- Architecture overview dialog with detailed pipeline visualization
+- Architecture overview dialog trigger with detailed pipeline visualization
+- Responsive design with gradient accents

+### ArchitectureModal

+Interactive dialog that displays:
+- Complete system architecture overview
 - Service descriptions for the entire sentiment analysis pipeline
+- Visual flow diagram showing data flow from Bluesky to Dashboard
+- Detailed descriptions of each microservice in the pipeline
-- Responsive design with gradient accents
+- Responsive design for mobile and desktop

 ### Footer